riyadhalnur/godi/README.md

 *P.S.* Middleware order matters.
 You can also use any middleware that matches the `http.HandlerFunc` signature

 **Services**
-To add and register a service, create a new folder under `pkg/service`.
-Export the list of routes it will use and then register them with the server instance.
+To add and register a service, create a new folder under `pkg/service/<service-name>`.
+Make sure to export the list of routes it will use and then register them with the server instance to mount them when it starts up.
 ```go
 // in pkg/service/user/routes.go
 Routes := []util.Route{